RosettaDrone/DJI-Android-VideoStreamDecodingSample/README.md

 * If you experience issues, try reducing the video resolution using the DJI Fly App or similar.
 * Please report your results commenting here: https://github.com/The1only/rosettadrone/issues/131

+The rest of this document is a copy of the original version.

+---

 Based on https://github.com/DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample but updated frequently.

 # Android-VideoStreamDecodingSample